peaceodey/Retail-Sales-Customer-Behaviour-Analysis/README.md

 ##  Project Overview

-RetailMartt is an e-commerce company operating across multiple locations in Nigeria.
+RetailMartt is an e-commerce company operating across multiple locations.
 The company sells everyday consumer products online and depends on efficient order processing and reliable payments to drive revenue.

 This SQL case study analyzes: